 - 1. Determine if prepartum body condition will interact with type of postpartum supplementation to effect beef cow performance, reproduction and calf growth measurements. - 2.
-Compare postpartum beef cow performance, reproduction and calf growth responses when cows are fed either a protein or starch containing energy supplement after calving while maintained on an 8% CP forage diet fed ad libitum - 3.
+Compare postpartum beef cow performance, reproduction and calf growth responses when cows are fed either a protein or starch containing energy supplement after calving while maintained on an 8% CP forage diet fed ad libitum. - 3.
 Provide beef cow postpartum supplementation guidelines based on body condition at calving.

-Project: Financial and production analysis of heifer development
+Project: Financial and Production Analysis of Heifer Development

 - 1. To validate current recommended heifer selection, development and management practices in western North Dakota. - 2.
-To evaluate selection criteria of the beef replacement heifer and its effect of subsequent lifetime productivity. - 3.
+To evaluate selection criteria on the beef replacement heifer and its effect of subsequent lifetime productivity. - 3.
 To correlate the associated costs of heifer development on varying herd replacement levels. - 4.
 To promote the use of performance records in replacement heifer selection and management.

-Project: Beef cattle collaborative study: Grazing value and management of CRP lands
+Project: Beef Cattle Collaborative Study: Grazing Value and Management of CRP Lands

 - 1. Determine the floristic composition and structure of CRP lands and to note changes in floristic composition and structure due to grazing and haying over five years. - 2.
 Determine the production and utilization of CRP land vegetation under seasonlong and twice-over grazing. - 3.
 Determine the production and quality of hay from CRP lands. - 4.
 Determine the success of game and non-game wildlife species on CRP lands. - 5.
 Determine the erosion from CRP lands that have been variously grazed and hayed and to compare this with similar cropland. - 6.
-Determine the economic returns from grazing and having CRP lands.
+Determine the economic returns from grazing and haying CRP lands.